couchbaselabs/cboperator-hol/eks/helm-guide/README.md

 ![create SC](images/createStorageClass.gif)

-### Configure the cluster
+## Deploy the Couchbase Cluster

 The **Couchbase/Couchbase-cluster** chart defines a simple cluster configuration.
 This guide uses a more complete configuration that:

+* Uses automatically generated TLS certificates
 * Distributes nodes across 3 [availability zones](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html)
 * Uses Persistent Volumes of 5GB
 * Uses the storage class of type io1 (created earlier)
 * Has 5 nodes (three data across 2 AZs, 1 query and index, 1 search and analytics):

+### Using TLS

+The default behavior of Couchbase Clusters and the Couchbase Autonomous Operator do not use TLS.
+TLS is supported using one of the following methods:

+1. With automatically generated certificates
+2. With user provided certificates

+> Note: Couchbase certificates are represented as plain Kubernetes secrets, so the secret itself can be overridden if desired.

+This guide will use automatically generated TLS certificates for simplicity.
+See the documentation to [use custom certificates](http://labs.couchbase.com/docs-preview/operator/1.2/helm-cluster-config.html#custom-tls).

- Override the chart cluster settings and deploy the cluster, using the --values switch with the provided [cb-cluster-eks-values.yaml](cb-cluster-eks-values.yaml) by running:
+Override the chart cluster settings and deploy the cluster, by using the --set switch for the single TLS flag, and using the --values switch with the provided [cb-cluster-eks-values.yaml](cb-cluster-eks-values.yaml) by running:

 ```
-helm install Couchbase/Couchbase-cluster --values cb-cluster-eks-values.yaml
+helm install Couchbase/Couchbase-cluster --set couchbaseTLS.create=true --values cb-cluster-eks-values.yaml
 ```

-Record the information **NOTES:** section that is displayed at the end of the installation, then wait for all the nodes to deploy by running the command (Ctrl-c to resume):
+Record the information from the **NOTES:** section that is displayed at the end of the installation, then wait for all the nodes to deploy by running the command (Ctrl-c to resume):

 ![deploy pods](images/deployPods.png)